-- 1. Check all filter gaskets when you change filters. - 2.
-Lubricate the drive chain once a month. - 3.
-Occasionally check that the air flow from the darkroom is positive.
+- Occasionally check that the air flow from the darkroom is positive.
 If it is not, air from the dryer will flow back through the machine and cause an increase in solution temperature and/or excessive evaporation during processing.
 Check for positive air flow by holding a candle near the feed tray.
-The smoke from the candle should move toward the machine, not back toward the darkroom. - 4.
-Check all hose fittings once a year.
+The smoke from the candle should move toward the machine, not back toward the darkroom. - Check all hose fittings once a year.
 (Hoses tend to shrink with age, so check that the clamps are tight enough to prevent leaks.
-Check all hoses for cracks.) - 5.
-We recommend that you drain every tank at least once a year and clean and inspect it.
-Place your solutions in holding tanks while you clean the processor tanks. - 6.
-Check for rust and metal parts in tanks.
+Check all hoses for cracks.) - We recommend that you drain every tank at least once a year and clean and inspect it.
+Place your solutions in holding tanks while you clean the processor tanks. - Check for rust and/or loose metal parts in tanks.